ParjanAmeen/CS526SmartPark/README.md

 5. Run `sudo gem install cocoapods`.
 6. Run `npm install -g expo-cli`.
 7. Run `npm install`.
 8. Go to the `App.js` file and change the links you see on lines 14 and 20.
-Replace the links with the link you used from the terminal after running `server.py` (which should still be running; you want to keep this up).
+Replace the links with the link you used from the terminal after running `server.py` (which should still be running you want to keep this up).
    - Replace everything in the link before `/data/12345` on line 14.
    - Replace everything in the link before `/image/12345` on line 20.
 9. Run `npm start`.